Gillespie algorithm for quantum jump trajectories: The Gillespie algorithm

-Physically, this implies that a jump to some channel has to eventually occur for any initial state, i.e., dark subspaces are not allowed.
+Physically, this is the case when a jump to some channel has to eventually occur for any initial state, i.e., dark subspaces are not allowed.
+We discuss below the situations when this might not be the case.
 Letting $\tilde{\rho}=e^{-i H_e t} \rho e^{i H_e^\dagger t}$, the remaining factor is given by

 The sampling is thus split in two: first, we sample a time $T$ using Eq.~\eqref{WTD_J}, evolving the system from $\rho\to \tilde{\rho}$.
 Next, we choose which channel the system will jump to by sampling over Eq.~\eqref{P_k_t_rho}.
 This last part is comparatively straightforward, as there are only $r$ options.
 The most challenging technical issue is how to sample from Eq.~\eqref{WTD_J}.